 4th Grade Curriculum

 Fourth grade is the “bridge” between the primary and intermediate grades.
 Students develop into more independent learners as they rotate through different classes during the school day.
-Each student enjoys the stability of their homeroom teacher but also benefit from the different teaching styles and techniques of the other fourth grade teachers as they study Bible, science, NC History, math, and the language arts.
+Each student enjoys the stability of their homeroom teacher but also benefit from the different teaching styles and techniques of the other fourth grade teachers as they study Bible, science, history, math, and the language arts.
 They are encouraged to use higher-level thinking skills in each class as well as being taught a biblical worldview in each subject area.
 They have a different special each day where they are encouraged to appreciate art, music, Spanish, computer and of course, PE.
 They attend chapel once each week.

 Fourth graders learn fundamental Bible doctrines using the Purposeful Design Curriculum.
 The doctrinal truths investigated are: God, His Word, Christ, the Holy Spirit, the church, salvation, as well as heaven and hell.
 Students learn how to apply these truths in a personal way with the use of Differentiated Instruction which includes Bible stories, visual aids, memory verses, a variety of class activities including iPads and Smartboards.
 The students memorize weekly Bible verses as well as the books of the Bible.